RMITLibrary/easy_cite/markdown/rmitharvard.md

 - If the publication has a **DOI** (Digital Object Identifier), include it in the reference list, at the end of the citation using the short form ‘doi’ in lower case, e.g. Zufferey C, Yu N and Hand T (2020) ‘Researching home in social work’, *Qualitative Social Work*, 19(5-6):1095-1110, doi:10.1177/1473325019880244.

 - If the work is in a **language other than English**, put the title in the original language followed by the English translation, e.g. *Gabrielle Chanel.
 Manifeste de Mode (Gabrielle Chanel.
-Fashion Manifesto)*.
+Fashion manifesto)*.

 ###### end-subtype-content